jxkx1/jxkx1.github.io/_posts/2024-07-16-my-first-post copy.md

 At the beginning of 2024, I landed an internship at State Street as a Cyber Defense Intern.
 This experience has been invaluable, allowing me to connect with skilled professionals and learn about the inner workings of a large organization in the cybersecurity domain.
 Although it differed from my typical Capture the Flag activities, it was a great chance to broaden my understanding of the cybersecurity landscape.

 ## Capture the Flag Successes
 I was honored to place first at the ZeroDays 2024 Capture the Flag competition, representing my college.
 This achievement was the result of extensive practice and preparation by our team.
-I also placed third at the BeSide Dublin 2024 Capture the Flag event, which I consider a significant personal accomplishment.
+I also placed third at the BSides Dublin 2024 Capture the Flag event, which I consider a significant personal accomplishment.
 Participating in these CTF competitions has been an exhilarating experience that has pushed me to develop my skills further.

 ## Expanding My Toolbox
 - Learning New Technologies